 And now back to cataracts and the study I mentioned earlier…

 Scientifically Proven!
 You Can Prevent Cataracts While Building Your Bones

 When my eye doctor mentioned the possibility of cataracts changing my eyesight, I began to research this condition and how it might be prevented or even reversed naturally.
 And I discovered a fascinating study.
 It concludes that “Moderate (walking) and vigorous (running) exercise were both significantly associated with lower cataract risk.”1

 The study adjusted for gender, diet, lifestyles, and other variables, and the risk of developing cataracts was significantly lowered for both men and women who walked or ran regularly.
 And, as “Savers” know, walking and running are weight-bearing activities that increase bone density.
-In fact, both are mentioned in the Save Our Bones Program as excellent bone-building suggestions.
+In fact, both are mentioned in the Osteoporosis Reversal Program as excellent bone-building suggestions.

 This ties in nicely with the Save Our Bones philosophy, and underscores a fundamental concept: when you give your body what it needs, it will respond with optimal health.

 Maybe the eye doctor did not “have time for a lecture.”
 But we can all make time to learn and apply the concepts of scientifically-backed natural health solutions.